graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

 GraphQL allows directives that are defined as `repeatable` to be used more than once on the definition they apply to, possibly with different arguments.
-In contrast, if a directive is not `repeatable`, then only one occurence of it is allowed per location.
+In contrast, if a directive is not `repeatable`, then only one occurrence of it is allowed per location.

 For example, the following document will not pass validation because non-repeatable `@skip` has been used twice for the same field:

 ```raw graphql counter-example
 query ($foo: Boolean = true, $bar: Boolean = false) {